tingyix/Recipes-and-Ratings/README.md

 (Embed fig_grouped Plotly line chart here)

 This analysis confirms that recipes with a moderate number of ingredients (about 6 to 10) tend to receive the highest average ratings.
 Recipes that are either too simple or too complex may be less appealing to users.
 This supports the idea that users value a balance of effort and reward in their cooking experiences.

+## Framing a Prediction Problem

+We formulated a **regression problem** to **predict the average rating** a recipe will receive, using only information available at the time the recipe is submitted.
+This ensures that our prediction process reflects a realistic scenario—no future interactions or reviews are used in training the model.

+### Response Variable
+Our target variable is **`rating`**, specifically the rating given by users.
+We aimed to predict it based on features known at submission time:
+- `minutes` (cooking time)
+- `n_steps` (number of steps)
+- `n_ingredients` (number of ingredients, computed from the ingredient list)
+- `year` (extracted from the `submitted` date to capture potential trends over time)

+We excluded any post-submission data (e.g., reviews, ratings from other users, etc.) to preserve causality.

+### Evaluation Metric
+We used **Mean Absolute Error (MAE)** to evaluate our models.
+MAE is easy to interpret (it tells us, on average, how far our predictions are from the true values) and is more robust to outliers than squared-error metrics.

+### Results
+We trained two models as an initial comparison:

+- **Linear Regression** (baseline): MAE = **0.497**
+- **Random Forest Regressor**: MAE = **0.478**

+The Random Forest model outperformed the linear baseline, indicating that **non-linear patterns** exist between recipe features and user ratings.

+### Next Steps
+Future improvements may include experimenting with additional features like recipe tags, natural language processing of the description field, or clustering recipes by cuisine type.